haziqj/iprior/README.md

 library(iprior)
 ```

-or installing the developmental version from this GitHub repository.
+or the developmental version from this GitHub repository.
 R/iprior makes use of several C++ code, so as a prerequisite, you must have a working C++ compiler.
 To get it:

 -   On Windows, install [Rtools](https://cran.r-project.org/bin/windows/Rtools/).
 -   On Mac, install Xcode from the app store.
 -   On Linux, `sudo apt-get install r-base-dev` or similar.

 The easiest way to then install from this repo is by using the [devtools](https://github.com/hadley/devtools) package.
+Install this first.

 ``` r
 install.packages("devtools")